outofcoffee/imposter/README.md

 ## Returning data

 To return data when using a script, you specify a response file.
-To do this you can either:
+To specify which response file to use, you can either:

 1. set the `staticFile` property within the `response` object in your configuration, or
 2. call the `ResponseBehaviour.withFile(String)` in your script.